Tourette Syndrome Causes, Symptoms, and Treatment

 Functional Tic Disorders vs Tourettes: What’s the Difference?

 A functional tic disorder is primarily associated with psychological factors, while a persistent tic disorder is considered a neurodevelopmental condition.
 It’s easy to get them confused—and some people can have both functional tics and Tourettes at the same time—but there are some key differences to note.

 First and foremost, the age of onset is quite different: "The typical onset for these functional tic-like behaviors are in adolescence or young adulthood… and that just doesn't match," claims Dr. Piacentini.
-"To have Tourette Syndrome or a tic disorder, you really need to see the onset in childhood."
+"To have Tourette Syndrome or a tic disorder, we really need to see the onset in childhood."